Updated on May 28, 2019

 That way if we add extra components to our Gantt, they will be defined under the same folder and it won’t affect imports and won’t clutter our folder structure.

-Now, when we’ve sorted it out, let’s proceed.
+Now, when we’ve sorted it out, we can proceed.

 The first thing you need is to add dhtmlxGantt package to your project.